 CPA advertising is easy to measure, easy to align with the content you’re publishing, and cheap to implement (free, actually), but requires a high volume of traffic to generate significant revenue.

 Implementing CPA advertising is as simple as partnering with CPA partners like Amazon, or CPA networks like ClickBank or ShareaSale.
 When you decide to generate revenue with CPA affiliate advertising, you have control over the ad’s effectiveness.
 Most advertisers provide an inventory of ad options that you can choose to place wherever you want to on your website.

 IMDb.com uses CPA advertising to drive users to purchase movies and other items, and is owned by Amazon because it became such a valuable affiliate.
 IMDb.com is supported by a variety of advertising, licensing, and sponsorship opportunities aimed at people both inside and outside of the film industry.
-Links to Amazon.com appear in “Shop” boxes on various IMDb.com pages to accommodate anyone interested in buying books, videos, or DVDs.
+Links to Amazon.com appear sprinkled throughout the pages of IMDb and in “related products” sidebars, for people wanting to buy related Blu-rays and books.

 CPC (Cost Per Click)